 Your best employees are always looking to learn new things and move up in the ranks.
 It’s your job to facilitate the possibility of development within your company if you want to keep them.
 According to a survey conducted by Glassdoor in 2014, more than 60 percent of employees believe that the best way for them to advance their careers is to receive special training and learn new skills on the job.

-This is another one of those situations that you can easily chalk up as win-win situation for your business.
+This is another one of those situations that you can easily chalk up as a win-win situation for your business.
 By providing your employees with the opportunity to learn and develop new skills, you are keeping them engaged and happy while creating better employees and potential future leaders for yourself.

 Development is, in fact, so important to employees that a majority rank it higher on their list of motivators than getting raises.
-Another great thing about providing education opportunities for your employees is the fact that education assistance and sending your employees back to school is tax-exempt.
+Another great thing about providing educational opportunities for your employees is the fact that education assistance and sending your employees back to school is tax-exempt.